jamestmartin/walk-through-plt/README.md

 and slowly builds it into a real programming language, along the way explaining concepts like polymorphism, dependent types, linearity, call/cc, and more.

-## What will this book contain?
+## Why this book?
 Every concept explained in the book will include:
-* clear, concrete, self-contained explanations, with examples
+* clear, concrete, self-contained explanations
-* an executable implementation that you can play with, *right now*
-* a precise explanation and formal verification of every statement made
 * strong motivating examples for programmers
+* a executable implementation that you can play with, *right now*
 * IPA pronunciations for new words when they're introduced
 * an explanation of what every new symbol (e.g. Σ) introduced, including:
     * its name (e.g. Sigma (/'sɪg.mʌ/))